Vulgar Net Neutrality

 Looking back now, I think there are four lessons we may draw from all this.
 Two are about net neutrality, and two are about how it has been covered.

 The net neutrality debate has almost inadvertently exposed two very real problems for the virtuous circle that are rarely noticed.

 The first is the perverse incentive that large Internet service providers have to discourage actual use of the high-speed Internet connections they sell.
-As we have seen, the more successful streaming media companies like Netflix are, the less customers of ISPs like Comcast and Verizon will want to buy their cable TV on-demand shows and channels.
+As we have seen, the more successful streaming media companies like Netflix are, the less customers of ISPs like Comcast and Verizon will want to buy Comcast’s and Verizon’s cable TV on-demand shows and channels.
 These ISPs have a strong incentive to neglect, if not discourage, their fast Internet connections.
 Those fast connections help Netflix sell Netflix streaming movies, to the detriment of Comcast selling Comcast streaming movies.